 Put Your Idle Time to Work

-While watching TV or scrolling on your phone, you can earn Amazon gift cards for taking surveys, watching videos and more at Swagbucks.
+While watching TV or scrolling on your phone, you can earn Amazon gift cards for taking surveys, watching videos, and more at Swagbucks.
 It is easy to do!
 You can check out Swagbucks with a free account.

 About me and my money-saving journey.
 I was interviewed by Mint.

-For those of you who are tired of debt and want to try to live more frugally but are overwhelmed by the thought of quitting their spendthrift lifestyle cold turkey, Lori Felix recommends sitting down with your partner and having a heart-to-heart.
+For those of you who are tired of debt and want to try to live more frugally but are overwhelmed by the thought of quitting your spendthrift lifestyle cold turkey, Lori Felix recommends sitting down with your partner and having a heart-to-heart.

 Working as part of a team will help make the process easier and less frustrating.

 “If one person is trying to be frugal and the other is still free-spending, that is not going to bode well,” she says.

 Once you’re on the same page, you can look for ways to start to tackle each area of spending (she says using Mint.com is an easy way to find money leaks).